Pragith/pragith/pragith-net/app/content/blog/2024/2024-03-01-building-mcp-servers.md

 When it's done right, MCP transforms the developer experience.
 Instead of context-switching between three dashboards and two wikis to answer a question, an engineer asks their IDE and gets an answer grounded in real data.

 That's not hype.
 That's just good tool integration with a standard protocol.

+## What I Would Enforce

+I would require per-tool rate limits and timeouts.
+Agents are curious, and curiosity can DOS your own systems.

+I also insist on test environments first.
+If the tool cannot be safely used in staging, it should not exist in production.